CleyFaye/loadconfig/README.md

 import loadConfig from "@cley_faye/loadconfig";

 loadConfig(
-  defaultValues,
+  options,
   configName
 ).then(config => {});
 ```

+The result is cached by default; that is because CLI arguments are removed from
+argv, so subsequent calls could return a different value than the first call.

 ## Settings

-When passing default values, all expected values from command line should be
-provided.
+### Configuring options

-Each value can be either a string, a number, a boolean, or an array of string.
+Each value can be either a string, a number, a boolean, or an array of these.
 For array values, it means that the command line will accept multiple
 occurrence of the same argument.
+The `options` argument is an object where keys are configuration options names
+and values are objects that have the following properties:

+- cliName: optional name for reading from the command line
+  (default to kebab case of the option name)
+- description: optional description that can be output using the
+  `displayHelp()` function
+- multiple: set to true to change the option type to be an array of values
+- type: expected value type.
+Only used for reading from CLI.
+Can be `string`,
+  `number` or `boolean`.
+- defaultValue: an optional default value

+### Naming the config source

 The `configName` argument is the name to use when looking for configuration in
 `package.json` and in external files.